k-datacloud/k-datacloud/README.md

 ## Hi there 👋 I'm Kaisei
 **Thank you for visiting my profile.
-I have learned programming by myself and have experienced to develop some languages:HTML,CSS(Sass),Javascript,Vue,PHP(specifically involved WordPress).**
+I have learned programming by myself and have experienced to develop some languages**

 ## Tech
 ### Frontend